neehhhh/SC-RTLT/README.md

 community radio, and a curated web browser in one application.

 > SC-RTLT is an unofficial Star Citizen fan project and is not affiliated with
-> the Cloud Imperium group of companies.
+> the Cloud Imperium group of companies and all the radios streamed in this app.
 Third-party content remains the
-> property of its respective owners.
+> property of its respective owners and creations.

 ## Features

-- **14 independent fan-made radio streams:** five HCN Radio streams, The People's Radio, and eight REC·REG streams.
+- **14 independent fan-made radio streams:**
-- **A single Star Citizen browser:** open a curated selection of community and official Star Citizen-related sites in persistent tabs, and add your own sites.
-- **Designed for use while playing:** the movable, always-on-top widget and integrated controls remain available over the game.
-SC-RTLT does not inject code into or modify Star Citizen.
-- **English and French:** switch the interface language from the application.
-- **Local location detection:** read `Game.log` locally and display the detected location in the HUD.
+- **Single Star Citizen browser:**
-- **Verse time and HUD customization:** show local planetary time and customize HUD layout and colors.
+- **Verse time and HUD customization:**
-- **In-app updates:** use the yellow update button at the top of Settings to download a verified GitHub Release and restart the widget automatically.
+- **English and French:**

 Radio programming and linked websites are provided by independent third parties.
 SC-RTLT does not host, produce, edit, moderate, or control their